I am a Mdewakanton Dakota rights activist with several

 to formally revoke the 1493 Papal Bull Inter Caetera.
 I also want the Pope to revoke this Papal

 Bull.
-And I also want him to come to Wahkon, Minnesota to formally revoke the Inter
+And I want him to come to Wahkon, Minnesota to formally revoke Inter

 Caetera, and do so in the presence of both international renowned Indigenous activists of the Western